 The King County RAHP/2060 Planning Group has designed a regional low income housing fund source, to be administered by the King County Housing and Community Development Program (HCD) in the Department of Community and Human Services.

 II.
 Duration of the Guidelines

-The RAHP Guidelines shall take effect on January 1, 2007, and shall remain in effect until December 31, 2010.
+The RAHP Guidelines shall take effect on January 1, 2007, and shall remain in effect until updated through the interjurisdictional Joint Recommendations Committee (JRC).

 III.
 Review and Update of the Guidelines